mbareta/starter-app/README.md

 But because different projects have different requirements, this part was left open to easily change user registration flow and very little code needs to be changed to implement a different registration process.

-### CI/CD

-Since we're setting up the generic "hello world" application, some things will need changing before the first production deploy.

-For example: the CircleCI is configured to build the Docker image and push it to Docker Hub.
-In real world scenario, we might want to use AWS ECR orb to push directly to AWS and deploy from there.

 ## Future Plans